mlpack/ensmallen.org/function_types.md

 The example program below demonstrates the implementation and use of an arbitrary separable function.
-The function used is the linear regression objective function, described in [differentiable functions](#example-linear-regression) Given some dataset `data` and responses `responses`, the linear regression objective function is separable as
+The function used is the linear regression objective function, described in [differentiable functions](#example-linear-regression).
+Given some dataset `data` and responses `responses`, the linear regression objective function is separable as